This guide explains what an overpayment under the Universal Credit system is and the possible ways to deal with an overpayment.

 Decision notice

-You will receive a decision notice; this will detail the tribunals decision and the reasons for it.
-If you have won, the DWP should carry out the tribunal’s instructions straight away.
+You will get a decision notice.
+If you have won, the DWP should carry out the tribunal’s instructions straightaway.

 More information on the First-tier Tribunal process can be found on the GOV.UK website.